dsamersoff/s3smsf/README.md

 Platform-dependent code is mainly located in `smsf-hal.c`.

 #### Known Issues
-- SMS concatenation is not supported: messages that are too long will be truncated, and if a message arrives in multiple parts, only the first part will be forwarded.
-- Timestamp processing needs improvement: the century (20xx) is hardcoded, and the time zone is not considered when calculating expiration.
+SIM800Lv2 is sensitive to the power provided, not all USB power supply will work.

 ### Hardware Description
-The core hardware consists of an ESP32 microcontroller and a SIM800Lv2 modem.
-The modem is connected to GPIO 27 (modem TX) and GPIO 25 (modem RX), which are configured as RX and TX for UART2 on the microcontroller.
-Additionally, an I2C LCD screen is connected to GPIO 21 (SDA) and GPIO 22 (SCK).
-The screen is powered by the microcontroller's 3.3V output.
-The modem requires a separate 5V power supply, as it can draw over 1A during network connection peaks.
-A 4700µF/16V capacitor is installed in the system to handle power surges.
+The main hardware components include an ESP32 microcontroller and a SIM800Lv2 modem.
+The modem is connected to the microcontroller via GPIO 27 (modem TX) and GPIO 25 (modem RX), which are configured as UART2 RX and TX, respectively.
+An I2C LCD display is also connected, using GPIO 21 for SDA and GPIO 22 for SCL, and is powered directly from the ESP32’s 3.3V output.
+The SIM800Lv2 modem, however, requires a dedicated 5V power source, as it can draw over 1A during peak network activity.
+To handle power surges, a 4700µF/16V capacitor is included in the circuit.
+Additionally, an RL207 diode is used to protect the ESP32 from potential overloads caused by the modem.

-**TODO:** Currently, power is supplied through an unusual MB102 board.
-It needs to be checked whether a standard USB power adapter can be used instead.

 ![s3smsf.png](docs/s3smsf.png)